pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 #### Profile

-The profile link shows the current logged-in user, the current version of PactFlow and a link to logout.
+The profile link shows the currently logged-in user, the current version of PactFlow, and a link to log out.